Tactical NAV

 ⚖️ Pros & Cons Analysis

-- ❌ The Bad: Significant features such as tactical drawing and offline maps require additional in-app purchases or subscriptions, which may be a barrier for some users.
+• ❌ The Bad: Essential features like offline mapping and tactical drawing require additional in-app purchases or subscriptions, which may be a hurdle for some users.

 🛠️ Room for Improvement